rsp/getnode/README.md

 Getnode is a shell script written by Rafał Pocztarski to speed up Node deployments.

+It downloads the source code of a given version of Node, calculates SHA-1 checksum and asks for approval.
+Then it tries to configure, build and test Node.
+Currently it doesn't install but does everything except `make install`.

 PREREQUISITES
 -------------
 Getnode uses Wget to download the source code of Node, Tar to extract it and